-Our day-to-day activities are constantly informed and guided by this and other carefully crafted guidance frameworks:
+Our day-to-day activities are informed and guided by these and other guidance frameworks:

-- USAID and Department of State Strategic Plan FY 2014-2017: outlines the USAID and Department of State strategic goals and objectives for the period FY 2014-2017
+- USAID and Department of State Joint Strategic Plan FY 2022-2026: outlines the USAID and Department of State strategic goals and objectives.

 All of our efforts are aimed at modernizing and strengthening USAID so that it can meet the most pressing development challenges and work more efficiently towards our ultimate goal—creating the conditions where our work is no longer needed.

-As a premier development agency, USAID must make strategic choices that are informed by experience and cutting-edge evidence and analysis.
+As the premier U.S. development agency, USAID must make strategic choices that are informed by evidence to support countries in leading their own development journeys.